-Value Added Tax (VAT), also known as Goods and Services Tax (GST), is a consumption tax that is assessed on products at each stage of the production process – from labor and raw materials to the sale of the final product.
+Value Added Tax (VAT), also known as Goods and Services Tax (GST) in Canada, is a consumption tax that is assessed on products at each stage of the production process – from labor and raw materials to the sale of the final product.

 The VAT is assessed incrementally at each stage of the production process, where value is added.
 However, it is ultimately passed on to the final retail consumer.
 For example, if there is a 20% VAT on a product that costs $10, the consumer will end up paying a price of $12.

 To calculate the amount of value added tax that must be paid at each stage, take the VAT amount at the latest stage of production and subtract the VAT that’s already been paid.
 It prevents double taxation and ensures that buyers at each stage get reimbursed for the VAT they’ve previously paid.